OpenSource-For-Freedom/CYBER_OPS/README.md

 ## This repo is for Red Team - Blue team Op's

+## R  E  D    T  E  A  M
 - **CRACK**: Tools and scripts for password cracking and hash analysis over WPA2 wifi.
 - **VERIFY**: Utilities for verifying Netowrk access, vulnerabilities and prints a report.

+## B  L  U  E    T  E  A  M
 - **KILL_SHELL**: Scripts to terminate unauthorized shell sessions using rust, and stops the attack, runs every 30 minutes using multi-threading and quiet mode.
 - **Kill_CRACK**: A script that uses scapy with detection relivnce to stop a wifi based attack.
+- **Kill_VeriFY**: A script that detects, monitors and alerts to any network based attempt.
 =======